flowlsj/design-pattern/README.md

-# design-pattern
+# java-tutorial

+This is a project for my java learning road.
+Currently it includes:

+ - Basic java concept demo
-Design pattern practise code
+ - Design pattern java demo

+More subjects will be added.